sotoplatero/apologify/src/content/articles/write-apology-letter-friend-not-reliable/index.md

 > Hi [Friend's Name],
 >
-> I’ve been reflecting on how I wasn’t there for you when you needed support during that tough time.
-I deeply regret that I let you down and wasn’t the reliable friend I promised to be.
+> I've been reflecting on how I wasn't there for you when you needed support during that tough time.
+I deeply regret that I let you down and wasn't the reliable friend I promised to be.
 >
 > I want to apologize sincerely and let you know that I am here for you now.
-Let me know if there’s any way I can support you going forward.
-I’m committed to making our friendship a priority and being there when you need me.
+Let me know if there's any way I can support you going forward.
+I'm committed to making our friendship a priority and being there when you need me.
 >
 > Yours in friendship,
 > [Your Name]

 ### Apology Letter for Ignoring Text Messages

-**Scenario Introduction:** You didn’t respond to your friend’s texts for an extended period.
+**Scenario Introduction:** You didn't respond to your friend's texts for an extended period.

 > Dear [Friend's Name],
 >
-> I’m really sorry for being out of touch and for ignoring your messages.
-I realize that my lack of communication may have hurt you and given you the impression that I don’t care.
+> I'm really sorry for being out of touch and for ignoring your messages.
+I realize that my lack of communication may have hurt you and given you the impression that I don't care.
 That could not be further from the truth.
 >
-> I’m committed to being more responsive and appreciative of our friendship.
+> I'm committed to being more responsive and appreciative of our friendship.
 Please allow me to make it up to you, maybe over coffee?
 Thank you for your understanding.
 >
 > Warmly,
 > [Your Name]